1996 Ukrainian Women's League

 The 1996 season of the Ukrainian Championship was the 5th season of Ukraine's women's football competitions.
 The championship ran from 26 April 1996 to 14 October 1996.

-Before the start many clubs withdrew from the league again.
+Before the start, three more clubs withdrew from the league.

+Varna Donetsk were the defending champions, having won their second league title the previous season, and became the sole leader in the league titles.